 EU: New meat labelling rules to be introduced from 1 July

+On 1 July, new and stricter EU rules on labelling meat-based products will come into effect, in a bid to give consumers better information about what they are eating.
 A directive amending current EU labelling legislation to tighten up the definition of the term "meat" for the labelling of meat-based products entered into force on 1 January, with a six-month transitional period that is due to end on 30 June.

 - US food next wave on display at Winter Fancy Food

 - Analysis: Chocolate sector's deforestation pledge

 - Comment: Meal kits in US - don't believe the hype

 - Kraft Heinz cuts jobs in US, Canada

 - Mondelez set for union crosshairs next week

 - Brazil seeks to cool concerns over meat probe

 - US meal delivery service Blue Apron buys BN Ranch

 - Lactalis fails to hit threshold to delist Parmalat